davida26/davida26.github.io/about.md

 ## The Early Years

 These were probably the best years for me.
 I like to think these are everyone's best years that we all take for granted.
-For example, the only burning feel of anxiety that I had was who was going to change my shitty diaper and feed me my next bottle.
+For example, the only feeling of anxiety that I had was who was going to change my shitty diaper and feed me my next bottle.
 Furthermore, everything was comped under my parents tab and the existence of currency was foreign to me.
 Life was good!

 Anyway, since I was young, I liked the idea of practicing things over and over again until I had achieved an acceptable level of mastery.
 Have I mentioned I was a baby genius?